Gbemiga/Buy-Buy-Sales-Analysis/README.md

 BuyBuy Images: This contains all the images used in this project

-Read.me: This is the introductry part of the project. it provides all the information of the project.
+Read.me: This provides all the information about the project.

 Buy Buy sales data.csv: This is the dataset for the project.
 This should be imported directly to pgadmin 4 environment.